Information in English

 Welcome to the website of Masom Gharabaghi, MD!

-Here you will find information in English on where acupuncture can help you.
+Here you will find information in English on where acupuncture may help you.
 I will introduce you to my treatment philosophy, acupuncture and alternative therapies and give you an impression of my work.

 If you have any questions please feel free to contact me via the form at the end of this page.